NAHS Annual Conference and AGM #NAHS18

 A number of the NAHS Executive Committee have stood down.
 There have also been increasing demands upon the Executive Committee and management functions, and we are exceedingly grateful to those members who in the intervening time have stepped forward during the past 6 months.
 The recent changes are detailed below but for the full story and details of the specific workstreams undertaken by the Execs this year please click here.

-- The NAHS Executives would like to thank to Ron Gregory for the superb work he did as Vice Chair (North) and the fact that due to his wealth of expertise we have asked him to stay on as an Exec without portfolio.
-Ron has been replaced by Martin Lomas who volunteered to take on the role of Vice Chair (North) and has been busy liaising with our membership and arranging a NAHS Northern Conference, which was due to be held on the 8th June, however due to extremely poor confirmed attendance numbers, this had to be cancelled.
-Martin has also been doubling up in support of both Vice Chair posts to provide support to the Chair and representation of NAHS at stakeholder groups.
+- The NAHS Executives would like to thank Ron Gregory for the superb work he did as Vice-Chair (North) and the fact that due to his wealth of expertise we have asked him to stay on as an Exec without portfolio.
+Ron has been replaced by Martin Lomas who volunteered to take on the role of Vice-Chair (North) and has been busy liaising with our membership and arranging a NAHS Northern Conference, which was due to be held on the 8th June, however, due to extremely poor confirmed attendance numbers, this had to be cancelled.
+Martin has also been doubling up in support of both Vice-Chair posts to provide support to the Chair and representation of NAHS at stakeholder groups.

 NAHS Executive Quarterly Meeting 22nd June 2018.
 The Execs will be meeting to discuss the nominations for Executive Directors following the extraordinary members vote and discuss progress towards Charitable Incorporated Organisation status.